 The date is the same every year: Georgian Christmas always falls on January 7.
 (We have to wait until the year 2101 for the date to change to January 8.)

-Georgia’s festive season starts around mid-December when the Christmas lights and tree go up in Tbilisi (more on that later).
+Georgia’s festive season starts in early December when the Christmas lights and tree go up in Tbilisi (more on that later).

 The biggest date on Georgia’s holiday calendar is definitely December 31, which usurps even Orthodox Christmas in terms of celebration and fanfare (but not in terms of religious significance).